 On the educational front, we mentor, train, and work beside our trainees and staff to develop the full potential of each individual.
 Trainees at different career stages are prepared to be leaders at universities, in biotechnology, and beyond in society as a whole.
 Our primary educational mission involves instruction in our laboratories and in the classroom of graduate students, postdoctoral researchers, medical students, dental students, and undergraduates.

 We individually and collectively create an environment that motivates and challenges each other while being collaborative, supportive, and invested in everyone’s success.
-These successes are built on deliberate actions to support and increase diversity, equity, and inclusion to ensure a sense of belonging for our trainees, staff, and faculty.
+These successes are built on deliberate actions to support and increase the full scope of scientific opinions while ensuring a sense of belonging for our trainees, staff, and faculty.

 The Department is part of a larger Biomedical Sciences program within the College of Medicine that includes both basic science and clinical departments.
 Our Department offers world-class facilities for NMR/MRI, mass spectrometry, spatial metabolism, and UF offers cutting-edge computing facilities including a NVIDIA supercomputer that is the fastest in higher education.
 Importantly, these facilities are easily accessible.
 This year, UF surpassed $1 billion in research spending, and was named one of the top 5 public universities by US News and World Report.